MJK618/MJK618/README.md

 <br/>

 - 🔭 I’m currently working on myself 😉
-- 🌱 I’m currently learning Flutter & Android Programming
+- 🌱 I’m currently learning GoLang
 - 👯 I’m looking to collaborate on chatbot-projects
 - 🤔 I’m looking for help with Node.js
 - 💬 Ask me about anything